EverydayHealthLogo

 • Medical School: The Warren Alpert Medical School of Brown University

-Is Dr. Chang board certified in Ophthalmologist?
+Is Dr. Chang board certified as an Ophthalmologist?

 Yes, Dr. Keith Chang, MD is board certified by the American Board of Ophthalmology